Forum on European Culture 2018: Act for Democracy!

 Future under pressure

 We only need to consider Brexit, Poland, the increasing regionalism and the migration crises at Europe’s borders to see how the future is increasingly under pressure.
 Democracy – the cornerstone of the continent – appears more fragile than we thought possible.
 Europe is vulnerable and needs to be bolstered, defended and supported continuously by numerous democracies.
 How can artists and other proponents of democratic freedom contribute to a new narrative for Europe?
-Hence the title of this second edition of the Forum: Act for Democracy!
+Hence the title of this second edition of the Forum on European Culture: Act for Democracy!